-The first concern is whether it's ethical to use known faulty tools.
+The first concern is whether it is ethical to use known faulty tools.
 Like the notorious Rorschach inkblot test, many personality tests originated from now discredited ideas in psychology's early history.
-It's hard to ethically justify using a tool known to be problematic in employment decisions.
+It is difficult to ethically justify using a tool known to be problematic in employment decisions.
 For example, the wildly popular MBTI bears all the hallmarks of pseudoscience.
 First, it has no internal reliability.
 When subjects retake the test just five weeks later, half are categorized differently (Pittenger 2005).
-When reexamined at intervals ranging from five weeks to six years, one study showed 39 to 76% of test-takers were assigned a different type (National Research council 1991).
-It was the unreliability of polygraph tests that motivated the Employee Polygraph Protect Act (EEPA) in the US, which prohibits private employers (with a few exceptions) from using lie detectors as a pre-screening test for employment.
-A similar concern motivates demands that personality tests stop being used as pre-employment filters (Nevins 2005).
+When reexamined at intervals ranging from five weeks to six years, one study showed that between 39% and 76% of test-takers were assigned a different type (National Research Council 1991).
+It was the unreliability of polygraph tests that motivated the Employee Polygraph Protection Act in the US, which prohibits private employers (with a few exceptions) from using lie detectors as a pre-screening test for employment.
+A similar concern motivates demands that personality tests stop being used as preemployment filters (Nevins 2005).

 Second, the MBTI has no validity.
 Factor analyses showed that 83% of the differences among 1,291 students could not be accounted for by the MBTI.
 Many aspects of personality are left out of the test.
-In addition, somefactors are not statistically independent of one another (Pittenger 2005).
+In addition, some factors are not statistically independent of one another (Pittenger 2005).